 Do You Even Lift Bro?

 Weed + Fitness?
 Feels like a sketchy combo, yeah?
 Like they could never coexist?
-But for some, cannabis is as common as compression pants.
+But for some athletes, cannabis is as common as compression pants.

 The first time I saw cannabis and fitness come together was a couple of years ago in a dark California gym parking lot.
 My friends and I were about to go show Leg Day what’s up.
 Before we went in, they wanted to hotbox the car.
 They invited me to join, but I just stood there dumbstruck.